Vitamin D deficiency is a very common problem that initially it does not cause any characteristic symptoms.

 - Muscle spasms.

-The conditions favoring vitamin D deficiency are the lack of adequate and healthy exposure to the sun, increased pigmentation of the skin, over 50 years old, low intake of vitamin D rich foods and living in cold places where the skin is rarely exposed to the sun.
+Vitamin D deficiency is caused by any of the following: insufficient sun exposure, darker skin tones, age (people over the age of 50 are more at risk), low intake of vitamin D rich foods, and living in cold countries, where the skin is rarely exposed to the sun.

-Light-skinned people need about 20 minutes of sun exposure a day, while darker-skinned people need at least 1 hour of direct sun exposure without sunscreen in the early morning or late afternoon.
+People who have fair skin need around 20 minutes of sun exposure a day, while people with darker skin need at least one hour of direct sunlight, without sunscreen early morning or late afternoon.

-The doctor may suspect that the person may have vitamin D deficiency when he or she does not adequately expose himself to the sun, always uses sunscreen, and does not consume foods rich in vitamin D. In the elderly vitamin deficiency may be suspected in cases of osteopenia or osteoporosis.
+A doctor may suspect you have a vitamin D deficiency if you do not get enough sun exposure, always use sunscreen, and do not ingest vitamin D rich foods.
+In elderly people, vitamin D deficiency may be suspected in cases of osteopenia or osteoporosis.

-The diagnosis is made through a 25-hydroxy vitamin D blood test, and the reference values are:
+The diagnosis is done through a blood test called 25-hydroxyvitamin D, and the reference amounts are:

-This test can be ordered by the general practitioner or pediatrician, who can assess if there is a need to take some vitamin D supplement.
+This blood test can be requested from a GP or pediatrician, who can assess your need for a vitamin D supplement.

 - Celiac disease;

 - Crohn’s disease;